 - Ignore the exercises, or use them as additional sources of example sentences as discussed above with accueillir.

 - Ignore most of the instructions.
-They tell you to read the book and then go back and translate the whole thing into English or back into the target language; most of you aren’t training to be translators.
+They tell you to read the book and then go back and translate the whole thing into English or back into the target language.
+Most of you aren’t training to be translators.
 You can learn a lot more from other uses of your time.

 Those of you that have used the Assimil series, please feel free to add comments!
 Also, if you end up purchasing one, make sure it comes with the CDs.
-For some reason, the prices on Amazon vary drastically – I’ve seen books range up to $195, which I don’t understand at all, since it appears that the same book with the same recordings also exists for a bit over $30.
+For some reason, the prices on Amazon vary drastically – I’ve seen books range up to $195, which I don’t understand at all, since it appears that the same book with the same recordings also exists for around $45.
 I suspect that this has something to do with old, out of print versions, which are reputedly a bit better in terms of their content.
 If anyone can shed some light on this, please comment.

 On the language pages, I’ve tried to link the cheapest versions I can find that still have CDs (I think having access to the recordings is pretty important, especially for beginning students).
 I’ve found copies on Amazon for German, French, Italian, Spanish, Chinese, Arabic and Japanese.
 Russian is reportedly available somewhere, but I can’t seem to find an English version anywhere.
 Update 2022: The prices for these books has risen considerably since the writing of this post.

 Edit: I got my hands on an old French version of the Russian Assimil books – these are awesome!
 The texts are just great, and they build up in difficulty pretty comfortably.
-It takes a bit of willpower to prevent yourself from looking over at the translation until you’re done and have tried to figure it out from context, but again, really awesome texts.
+It takes a bit of will power to prevent yourself from looking over at the translation until you’re done and have tried to figure it out from context, but again, really awesome texts.
 Very impressed.
 Also, anyone who’s read La Cantatrice Chauve by Ionesco (Hilarious French absurdist play) is in for a real treat with the Assimil books, since it’s pretty directly based on the Assimil texts.

 If you’d like to see a bit of the content and get some insights as to how the new versions differ from the old ones, check out Alexander Arguelles’ video review here.